ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

        │                                                   │
 ```

-  - Establishment: The LPN broadcasts a Friend Request packet with its required queue size and polling parameters.
+  - **Establishment**: The LPN broadcasts a Friend Request packet with its required queue size and polling parameters.
 Nearby Friend Nodes respond with a Friend Offer.
 The LPN selects the best offer and establishes a Friendship.
-  - Buffering: When other nodes in the mesh send data to the LPN, the Friend Node intercepts and buffers the packets in its local RAM.
+  - **Buffering**: When other nodes in the mesh send data to the LPN, the Friend Node intercepts and buffers the packets in its local RAM.
-  - Polling: When the LPN wakes up from sleep, it sends a Friend Poll.
+  - **Polling**: When the LPN wakes up from sleep, it sends a Friend Poll.
 The Friend Node responds immediately with any stored messages.
-  - Sleep: If no messages remain in the queue, the LPN returns to deep sleep.
+  - **Sleep**: If no messages remain in the queue, the LPN returns to deep sleep.

-2. Setting Up the Friend Node (Mains Powered)
+#### 2. Setting Up the Friend Node (Mains Powered)
 The Friend Node needs sufficient RAM allocated to buffer messages for one or more LPNs.

 ```sdkconfig``` Settings for Friend Node